isomerpages/moe-cantonmentpri/_useful-links/For Parents.md

 ##### PayNow

-MOE would like to encourage all parents to register their children’s bank account with PayNow using the children’s BC/NRIC number.&nbsp;The activation of PayNow will facilitate the prompt disbursement of monies for the child.
+MOE would like to encourage all parents to register their children’s bank account with PayNow using the children’s BC/NRIC number.
+The activation of PayNow will facilitate the prompt disbursement of monies for the child.

-To register for PayNow for your children with their BC/NRIC number, you can refer to the attached guide on PayNow or visit the website of the Association of Banks in Singapore (link provided) for more information.
-Please approach your bank if you need further assistance to register for PayNow for your children.
-Alternatively, if you are using your children’s bank accounts with POSB/DBS or OCBC, you can fill in the online form (link provided) for MOE to help you to set up PayNow arrangements for these accounts.

 [More information on PayNow](https://www.abs.org.sg/PayNow) <br>
 [Guide on PayNow Registration.pdf](/files/Guide%20on%20PayNow%20Registration.pdf) <br>